 - Screw the Rules, I Have Money!: Bodyguard instructor Leavelle told his students they're not suited to be bodyguards but they pass because their checks have been cashed in.

-- Shout-Out: To Star Wars.
+- To Star Wars.
 See Improvised Weapon above.

 - One of the signs at the convention is for Roswell of Bongo Comics.

 - When Homer thinks he's killed Quimby, his first instinct is to "stage an elaborate farce, a la Weekend at Bernie's."

 - We hear the title song from The Bodyguard twice.